midkiffaries/m20T1/README.md

 - Featured image support for use as the hero/header image on posts and pages, with fallbacks
 - Support for custom WordPress editor styling
 - Support for <b>dark mode</b> via a built in switch
-- Built in support for an additional <i>post type</i> set as 'Portfolio'
+- Built in support for an additional <i>post type</i>, default set as 'Portfolio'
 - Enabled SVG files upload to media library

 ## Note